jasonhemann/jasonhemann.github.io/about.md

 ## Biography

-Jason Hemann is a lecturer in the Khoury College of Computer Sciences at Northeastern University.
-Hemann’s research interests include functional and logic programming.
-He focuses on embeddings and extensions to support logic programming in numerous host languages and transforming functional programs to relational ones.
-His microKanren model has inspired scores of implementations – more than 120, in over 40 host languages, in just five years.
+Jason Hemann is an Assistant Professor of Computer Science in the Department of Mathematics and Computer Science at Seton Hall University.
+Hemann’s research interests include functional and logic programming DSLs.
+He focuses on embeddings and extensions to support logic programming in numerous host languages, transforming functional programs to relational ones, and teaching languages to support DSL programming.
+His microKanren model has inspired scores of implementations – more than 150, in over 50 host languages.
 Jason’s other interests concern novel uses of logic programming and symbolic constraint systems and typesafe embeddings of logic languages.

 Jason’s research interests blend together with his teaching.
 His research questions tend to emerge from his teaching, and his results